andriesfc/rankmybits/README.md

 ## Client Requirements

-- Any if the latest Windows, macOS, or Linux operating systems
+- Any of the latest Windows, macOS, or Linux operating systems
 - OpenJdk 8, or Oracle JDK 8 (also runs against JDK 11)

 ## How to Build